rrquizon1/PRESENT-Implementation-in-Lattice-MachXO3LF/README.md

 After setting the reveal inserter, make sure that .rvl file is included in the Debug Files:
 ![image](https://github.com/user-attachments/assets/f52debf2-6d75-436c-9bdf-c0f314cda89f)

-For more instructions with Reveal Analyzer, you can check on this link: https://www.youtube.com/watch?v=krbasfW3h5E
+For more instructions with Reveal Analyzer, you can check on this link: ([Reveal Tutorial](https://www.youtube.com/watch?v=krbasfW3h5E))

 We will then use the Reveal Analyzer to monitor our data.
 See below for sample captures using the test vectors from the original paper: